tom171296/BlogNet/_drafts/2021-05-12-BuildingAnIntegrationPlatformBasedOnAnOpenStandard.md

 - Scalable.

 # AMQP
-AMQP 1.0 is open standard approved by ISO and IEC.
+AMQP 1.0 is an open standard approved by ISO and IEC.
 It is an efficient, reliable wire-level messaging protocol that you can use to build robust, cross-platform, messaging applications.
 The protocol has a simple goal: to define the mechanics of the secure, reliable, and efficient transfer of messages between two parties.
 Using an open standard as protocol has the following benefits:

 - Less chance of vendor lock-in
 - Interoperability